harel-coffee/ABE_NonCoding_functional_score-auto/per_A_base_score/HbF_score_classification/README.md

 For DeepSEA and CADD scores, no training process was used. auROC and auPRC were calculated for each cross-validation fold.

-For gkm-SVM, the extracted DNA sequences were the features that were directly inputs to `gkm_svm_train`.
+For LS-GKM, the extracted DNA sequences were the features that were directly inputs to `gkmtrain`.